CMSgov/dpc-static-site/src/_pages/about.md

 ## Completing the picture with Medicare claims

 Medicare claims tell a continuous story about visits, admissions, screenings, services, and medications.
-The Centers for Medicare & Medicaid Services (CMS) created the DPC pilot program to securely share this information with Original Medicare providers.
+Centers for Medicare & Medicaid Services (CMS) created the DPC pilot program to securely share this information with Original Medicare providers.
 DPC can:

-- Keep providers informed about services patients receive between visits.
+- Keep providers informed about services patients receive between visits, enabling more coordinated and timely care.
-- Reduce the need for patients to repeatedly share their health histories.
+- Reduce the need for patients to repeatedly share their health histories, saving time and improving the patient experience.
-- Provide insights into prescription refills, medication changes, and adherence.
+- Provide insights into prescription refills, medication changes, and adherence, supporting better medication management and reducing gaps in treatment.
-- Highlight preventive services such as flu and shingles vaccines.
+- Highlight preventive services such as flu and shingles vaccines, helping providers close care gaps and improve patient health outcomes.

 ## DPC is currently a pilot program